-The feline coronavirus that you have heard about is NOT the same coronavirus infecting tens of thousands of people.
+The feline coronavirus that you have heard about is NOT the same coronavirus infecting millions of people worldwide.

 Incidentally, the new virus is now named SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2), according to the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 It has been named this because of its similarities to the original SARS virus that caused concern in 2002.